 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

 Most of your modules will consist of weekly two-hour seminars.
 The Research Training module will be taught through three-hour workshops.
 You will normally work in small groups of fewer than 20 students.

-You will be based in the Department of History in Vanbrugh College on Campus West.
-Most of your teaching will take place in or close to Vanbrugh College.
+You will be based between the Department of History in Vanbrugh College on Campus West, and the Centre for Medieval Studies in King's Manor in the city centre.
+Around half of your teaching will take place in King's Manor, while the other half will take place in or close to Vanbrugh College.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.